jbannick/hellokata-java/src/aaamodules/usinglibs/hellomodusinglib1/Readme.md

 with a version that is at or later than the version of the JDK you used to build this app

-1. Copy the mod directory and run.sh file to the destination computer and directory
+1. Copy the appmod.jar, eventbus-1.4.jar, and run.sh file to the destination computer and directory
 2. At the command line, cd to that location
 2. At the command line, execute: run.sh